decentralizedthoughts/decentralizedthoughts.github.io/_posts/2024-12-10-multi-world-vaba.md

 With constant probability, the beacon chooses an instance that has completed a done certificate, so just like in a partial synchrony protocol, there is now a commit certificate and all parties will see this certificate in view $v+1$.

-Note that the adversary needs to bind to a set of $n-f$ instances that have a done certificate **before** seeing the beacon value at a stage when the beacon is unpredictable.
+Note that the adversary needs to bind to a set of $n{-}f$ instances that have a done certificate **before** seeing the beacon value at a stage when the beacon is unpredictable.
 This is an example of the [general framework of using binding and randomization](/2024-12-10-bind-and-rand.md).

 #### Sketch of safety: